Zayn Malik and Harry Styles’ One Direction Experience

 One Direction offered many new experiences for Zayn Malik.
 Z took his first plane ride with One Direction.
 Z played his first stadium with Harry Styles by his side, but the experience was so different for Harry Styles than Z.

 Zayn Malik tried hard to tough it out for the sake of One Direction bandmates and fans.
 Malik did his best to deal with his overwhelming social anxiety, stage fright, and eating disorder, but after five years on the road, Malik just could not cope.
-An overwhelming desire to just go home over-road his tenacity in the end.
+An overwhelming desire to just go home overrode his tenacity in the end.

-Zayn Malik explained in Zayn, that it was actually on the stage that he realized he had to go home.
+Zayn Malik explained in Zayn that it was actually on the stage that he realized he had to go home.
 Z had missed a few One Direction shows due to anxiety.
 Z couldn’t eat, couldn’t sleep and his health was truly failing.
 Radio quotes Zayn.

 “The workload and the pace of life on the road put together with the pressures and strains of everything going on within the band had badly affected my eating habits.”